Credit Information in Earnings Calls: Channels

 Another possible channel for the forecasting power of credit score is through firm fundamentals.
 If a higher credit score forecasts improved firm fundamentals, it can lead to predictably lower future credit spreads according to the delayed rational response hypothesis, as long as this change in fundamentals takes place over a long time period.
-We now rerun the specification in (\ref{eq:risk-fund-reg}) but where the dependent variable is the change in one of the following fundamental measures: profitability as defined in Fama and French (2008), the book-leverage ratio (LEV), and the logarithm of firm's total assets.
+We now rerun the specification in (\ref{eq:risk-fund-reg}) but where the dependent variable is the change in one of the following fundamental measures: profitability as defined in Fama and French (2008), the firm's market leverage (LEV), defined as long-term debt divided by the sum of long-term debt and the market value of equity, and the logarithm of firm's total assets.
 We calculate the changes in these variables over the next eight quarters to allow for the rational delayed response to play out, starting with the first post-call quarterly observation of each dependent variable and ending with the eighth. \footnote{The results are qualitatively similar when using one- to five-year ahead windows.} In the last three columns of Table \ref{t:forecast full sample}, we report the standardized coefficients -- the change in units of IQR of each dependent variable for a one unit IQR change in forecasting variable -- for the impact of PVLGD and credit score on these three fundamental measures.
 The winsorization and standard errors are calculated in the same way as with the risk measures.